C41f0N/file_eater/README.md

 # FileEater
-A malicious C program that looks like a snake game, but is actually a backdoor that is capable of scanning and corrupting files.
-FileEater was built by Sarim Ahmed, Muntaha Adnan and Shaheer Adnan at FAST NU (Karachi) as thier first semester project.
+A malicious file corruption software disguised as a snake game.
+I built it with Muntaha Adnan and Shaheer Adnan at FAST NU (Karachi) for our first semester project.

 ## Details
 There are two programs, a minigame and a backdoor host.
 The minigame uses multithreading to run a snake game in the front while doing maliciious operations in the back.
 For example connecting to the attacker's machine, listening for orders, scanning and eating the victim's files.